riceissa/penn-world-table-data/README.md

 Alan Heston, Robert Summers and Bettina Aten, Penn World Table Version 7.1 Center for International Comparisons of Production, Income and Prices at the University of Pennsylvania, November 2012.

+Attribution for PWT 7.0:

+Alan Heston, Robert Summers and Bettina Aten, Penn World Table Version 7.0, Center for International Comparisons of Production, Income and Prices at the University of Pennsylvania, June 2011.

 ## See also

 - [maddison-project-data](https://github.com/riceissa/maddison-project-data), a